 Overview

 Not every product takes the same amount of planning.
 A loaf of banana bread can be baked the day before.
-A three-tier wedding cake needs two weeks of lead time.
-Knead lets you set a minimum lead time on each product so customers cannot order too close to the delivery date.What Lead Time Does
+A three-tier wedding cake needs days of work.
+Knead lets you tell each product how long it actually takes to make, so short-notice requests get flagged before you accept them.Bake Lead Time

 - Save your changes.